saidone75/alfresco-node-vault/README.md

 - MongoDB storage via GridFS
 - REST API with proxy support
 - Engineered for flexibility and bespoke integrations
+- No installation or changes required on Alfresco

 Pull requests are welcome!